KxSystems/docs/docs/kb/linux-production.md

 !!! important "Linux kernels"

-    Kx recommendations for NUMA hardware, Transparent Huge Pages and Huge Pages are different for different Linux kernels.
+    KX recommendations for NUMA hardware, Transparent Huge Pages and Huge Pages are different for different Linux kernels.
     Details below.
 Look for the :fontawesome-solid-code: icon.